mingzhe93/screen_reader_tts/README.md

-﻿# Speak Selection
+﻿# VoiceReader (Speak Selection Workflow)

-Speak Selection is a lightweight, offline-first desktop app that reads aloud the text you highlight in any application.
+VoiceReader is a lightweight, offline-first desktop app that reads aloud the text you highlight in any application.

 It's designed to improve readability and accessibility (especially for people with dyslexia) by turning selected text into natural-sounding speech using local, open-weight TTS models - with **no cloud dependency**.